EkardNT/const_env/README.md

 However those functions are currently unstable, and require a nightly compiler.
 If you want this crate to use those functions, then enable this crate's `tracked` feature and this crate will use the `proc_macro::tracked_env::var` explicitly.

-However, this crate implements a workaround which enables tracking even for non-nighly compilers.
+However, this crate implements a workaround which enables tracking even for non-nightly compilers.
 The workaround was discovered by @ericseppanen in [this GitHub issue](https://github.com/EkardNT/const_env/issues/7#issuecomment-3543348587).
 Simply put, if a proc-macro emits the tokens for an `option_env!()` macro invocation, then cargo automatically learns about the environment variable dependency, the same as if the proc-macro had used the nightly `proc_macro::tracked_env::var` function.
 So this crate implements this workaround by always adding an unused call to the `option_env!` macro.